pr0crustes/BigNumber/README.md

 depending where you put the file.

 #### Overview
+For simplicity reasons, this overview will use `using pr0crustes::BigNumber;`.
+If you prefer not to do so, you can access the BigNumber class as `pr0crustes::BigNumber`.

 ###### Instantiation
 It is possible to instantiate a BigNumber in multiple ways: